 IP communications provides powerful and efficient voice, data, and video communications, and related capabilities.
 Key features include:

 •Video telephony—Allows video calls to be placed and received over an IP telephony network using the familiar phone interface.
 Video endpoints support common call features such as forward, transfer, conference, and hold.
 Use of a single infrastructure also enables a unified dial plan and user directory for voice and video calls.
-This release of the Cisco Unified Communications system also includes Cisco Unified Conferencing for TelePresence, which is a new technology that combines rich audio, high-definition video, and interactive elements to deliver a unique in-person experience.
+This release of the Cisco Unified Communications system also includes Cisco Unified Conferencing for TelePresence, which combines rich audio, high-definition video, and interactive elements to deliver a unique in-person experience.

 •Mobility—Provides for several forms of user mobility, including:

-Emergency caller response/safety and security—Enables emergency calls in an IP network to be directed to the appropriate Public Safety Answering Point (PSAP).
+•Emergency caller response/safety and security—Enables emergency calls in an IP network to be directed to the appropriate Public Safety Answering Point (PSAP).
 In this way, emergency agencies can identify the location of 911 callers without a system administrator needing to keep location information current.